24 hours a day, 7 days a week, 365 days a year, anywhere in the world – MapAction is ready to help

 Our well-rehearsed deployment model means our mapping professionals can be on the scene within 24-48 hours of a disaster striking.
 Even before they arrive in-country, they’ve started collecting data and information that will be crucial in helping coordinate the world’s response, and getting aid to where it is needed most.

 We’re also working to ensure the vital data and maps that are needed in virtually any emergency situation are pre-prepared so they can be available straight away to the highest possible quality.

 Our intensive training programme means all teams are always up-to-date and prepared.

 As the situation on the ground evolves, our volunteers help national authorities, aid agencies and emergency teams understand the fast-changing needs of affected communities.
 It is challenging, but vital work.

-Since 2003 MapAction has responded to more than 60 humanitarian emergencies, ranging from earthquakes to conflict-related crises.
+Since 2003, MapAction has responded in country to more than 125 humanitarian emergencies, ranging from earthquakes to conflict-related crises.